koniarik/vari/README.md

             } );
 }
 ```
+For each type of variadic, the `visit` expects to get one and only one callable accepting reference to that type.

 In case of pointers, we opted to introduce empty branch for cases when it is null.
 ```cpp
 void foo(vari::vptr<a_t, b_t> r)